Darren Boyd

-Darren John Boyd is an English actor who starred in the Sky One series Spy, for which he won BAFTA TV Award for Best Male Comedy Performance.
+Darren John Boyd is an English actor.
+He starred in the Sky One series Spy, for which he won the 2012 BAFTA TV Award for Best Male Comedy Performance.
 His work in television and film spans comedy and drama.

 Early life

-Boyd was born in Hastings, Sussex.
-He was drawn to acting at the age of 16, starting in local theatre productions.
+Boyd was born in Hastings, Sussex, and began acting at the age of 16, in local theatre productions.

 Career

 Television

-Boyd co-starred in the BBC comedy Kiss Me Kate (1998), which ran for three years.
-This led to starring roles in British comedies such as Hippies (1999), working with Simon Pegg, and Smack the Pony (1999).
-In 2001, he worked with Victoria Pile on a new series Los Dos Bros, an off-beat sitcom exploring physical comedy and the relationship between Boyd and Cavan Clerkin as the titular (half-)brothers.
-Boyd was co-creator and co-writer.
+Boyd co-starred in the BBC comedy Kiss Me Kate (1998), which ran for three years and led to starring roles in British comedies including Hippies (1999), with Simon Pegg, and Smack the Pony (1999).
+In 2001, Boyd was co-creator and co-writer with Victoria Pile on Los Dos Bros, an off-beat sitcom exploring physical comedy and the relationship between Boyd and Cavan Clerkin as the titular half brothers.
 The show won a silver rose at Montreux in 2002.
-During this time Boyd starred alongside Julia Louis-Dreyfus in the NBC series, Watching Ellie.
+During this time Boyd starred alongside Julia Louis-Dreyfus in the NBC series Watching Ellie.

-Boyd returned to the UK in 2005 and took on characters such as Dr. Jake Leaf in the second series of Green Wing (2006), and as Jonathan in Steve Coogan's Saxondale.
-In 2009, he appeared in the two-part adaptation of May Contain Nuts, based on John O'Farrell's best-selling novel, Personal Affairs for BBC Three and Royal Wedding (2010), which follows the 1981 Royal Wedding through the perspective of events held in a small Welsh mining village, written by BAFTA winner Abi Morgan and starring Jodie Whittaker.
+Boyd returned to the UK in 2005, and took roles including Dr. Jake Leaf in the second series of Green Wing (2006) and Jonathan in Steve Coogan's Saxondale.
+In 2009, he appeared in the two-part adaptation of May Contain Nuts, based on John O'Farrell's novel Personal Affairs for BBC Three, and Royal Wedding (2010), which follows the 1981 Royal Wedding through the perspective of events in a Welsh mining village, written by Abi Morgan and starring Jodie Whittaker.

-Boyd starred as Bib in the BBC series Whites and co-starred in the BBC Four drama Dirk Gently playing Dirk Gently's business partner Richard MacDuff.
-The BBC announced in June 2011 that Boyd would play the role of John Cleese in Holy Flying Circus, a 90-minute dramatisation of the controversy that arose when Monty Python's Life of Brian was released in 1979.
+Boyd starred as Bib in the 2010 BBC sitcom Whites, and co-starred in the BBC Four drama Dirk Gently playing Dirk Gently's business partner Richard MacDuff from 2010 to 2012.
+In 2011 Boyd played John Cleese in Holy Flying Circus, a 90-minute dramatisation of the controversy over the 1979 release of Monty Python's Life of Brian.